Lyngsberg/offersTracker/README.md

-Track weakly offers from supermarkets such as Netto
+Track weekly offers from supermarkets such as Netto